bakins/neckbeard/README.md

 Neckbeard
 ==========

 Neckbeard is log forwarded intended to be used for logstash.
-It can take a "log stream" from a variety of inputs, transform through them through external "pipes", wrap each event in the logstash json format, and send to redis servers.
+It can take a "log stream" from a variety of inputs, transform it through external "pipes", wrap each event in the logstash json format, and send it to redis servers.

 Motivation
 ----------
-We could do the various transforms on the logstash servers, but we had issues with large numbers of servers.
-Neckbeard allows us to push the task of getting the log events into proper json format to the servers them selves.
+We could do the various transforms on the logstash servers, but we have issues with large numbers of servers.
+Neckbeard allows us to push the task of getting the log events into proper json format to the servers themselves.

 Status
 ------